unamusedchemical/simple-go-api/README.md

   }
   ```

-- `localhost:8000/api/group/<id>/get` - <id> is an integer value that indicates the group that is to be returned in the form of JSON; returns the group details and all activities related to it
+- GET - `localhost:8000/api/group/<id>/get` - <id> is an integer value that indicates the group that is to be returned in the form of JSON; returns the group details and all activities related to it

-- `localhost:8000/api/group/<id>/delete` - <id> is an integer value that indicates the group that is to be deleted; deletes a group

-- `localhost:8000/api/groups` - returns all groups and their number of activities
+- GET - `localhost:8000/api/groups` - returns all groups and their number of activities